Defending Against False Domestic Violence Charges

 A person has been subjected to domestic violence by a person with whom the victim has had a dating relationship.

 The cases of spousal relationships and children in common are relatively easy to determine, but there may be a question of whether the dating or household member relationship applies.
 If a defendant can show that the charges alleged do not meet the definition of domestic violence in the statute, the TRO can be dismissed.Final Hearing

 If the TRO has not been dismissed within the 10 day period after it was granted, the parties will have a hearing to determine whether a final restraining order (FRO) will be granted.
 There, the plaintiff must prove that the defendant committed the act of violence that he or she alleged.
 The defendant can offer evidence that the violence did not occur, including phone records, photographs, evidence of filing previous false charges, and witnesses.
 A defendant can also claim self defense if he or she had to use “reasonable force” to defend against the plaintiff if he or she attacked the defendant.

-If you have been falsely charged with domestic violence call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.Sources
+If you have been falsely charged with domestic violence call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.Sources

 N.J.S.A.
 2C:25-19 – New Jersey Code of Criminal Justice - Prevention of Domestic Violence Act of 1991 - Definitions